OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   * Centralized access control for the data
   Links to standards:
     * [OpenCRE](https://www.opencre.org/cre/117-371)
-  * Operational security to protect data storage
+  * Operational security to protect stored data
   Links to standards:
     * 27001 control 5.23 Information security for use of cloud services
     * 27001 control 5.37 Documented operating procedures